kriskw1999/gpui-calculator/README.md

 - `src/consts`: This module contains constants used in the application.
 - `src/logic`: This module contains the struct that stores and manipulates the calculator state.

+## Keyboard Events

+The keyboard events are used to handle calculations from the keyboard input, for further details take a look inside ./src/root.rs

 ## How to Run

 Be sure to have rust installed on your machine.
 You can install rust by following the instructions on the [official rust website](https://www.rust-lang.org/tools/install).